Sections of this article

 Incorporating fractals in architectural designs can mitigate visual strain and discomfort caused by Euclidean spaces and reduce stress, resonating with the biophilic idea of humans’ innate connection to nature.
 For example, patients recover more rapidly from surgery if their room has a window looking out on nature.

-Aesthetic preferences vary, but the pursuit and appreciation of beauty contribute to a sense of fulfillment and connection.
+Aesthetic preferences vary, but the pursuit and appreciation of beauty contribute to a sense of fulfilment and connection.
 Personalized aesthetics empower individuals to create spaces that resonate with their identity, fostering a positive atmosphere and promoting a holistic sense of well-being by nurturing the harmony between one’s surroundings and inner emotional landscape.

 This may be related to the fact that aesthetics, to some degree aligns with functionality.
 For example . . .
-I remember hearing the expert presenter at an airshow saying that if an airplane looks beautiful then it will probably fly well.
+I remember hearing the expert presenter at an air show saying that if an airplane looks beautiful then it will probably fly well.

 What’s the difference between art and design?

-Fractal art, like photography, was greeted by skepticism initially, then later became an accepted part of the art world.
+Fractal art, like photography, was greeted by scepticism initially, then later became an accepted part of the art world.
 Here is what is believed to be the earliest surviving camera photograph, taken circa 1826:

 Art and design, while intertwined, serve distinct purposes and embody different processes.
 Art is a form of creative expression driven by individual inspiration, often emphasizing emotion, conceptual ideas, and personal interpretation: